godotengine/godot-docs/classes/class_httprequest.rst

 Description
 -----------

-A Node with the ability to send HTTP requests.
-Uses a :ref:`HTTPClient<class_httpclient>` internally, supports HTTPS.
+A node with the ability to send HTTP requests.
+Uses :ref:`HTTPClient<class_httpclient>` internally.

-Can be used to make HTTP requests or download files via HTTP.
+Can be used to make HTTP requests, i.e. download or upload files or web content via HTTP.

 Member Function Description
 ---------------------------